KayraBulbul/portfolio-website/README.md

 # Portfolio — Kayra Bulbul
 This is my portfolio website built on React using TypeScript.

-Not much more too see tbh
+## Planned Additions
+- A "view more" projects page that has the complete list and probably demo screenshots or gifs of the project